altocodenl/tagaway/readme.md

 ### Todo alpha

-- Improve date parsing for pictures with bad metadata: date/time original, fromName: -20......-, add field to mark which date we're using.
+- Review improvements to date parsing: date/time original by default if valid, fromName field, add field to mark which date we're using.
 - Improve performance with click & double click when having a large amount of pictures.
+- Review all invalid pics/vids.
 - Fix memory leak in upload and complete upload.

 - See if there's a way to detect whatsapp videos that look the same but are slightly different.
-- Review all invalid pics/vids.
 - If repeated picture has older date, add them to dates and use one of them as date?
 - Review fonts not loading in incognito FF
 - Refactor docs & code with unified terminology for pic/vid: Pics&Vids? pivs? pivids?